 Author: Dr Mark Duffill, Dermatologist, Hamilton, New Zealand, 2008.

 Pressure urticaria is uncommon but probably not rare.
 It is a chronic disease with a mean duration of 9 years.
 The peak age of onset is in the 20's and 30's.
+It is also called delayed-pressure urticaria/angioedema.

 The weal in pressure urticaria consists of redness and swelling of the skin and subcutaneous tissues.
 Lesions may last for 8–72 hours.